Pyomo/pyomo/doc/OnlineDocs/contributed_packages/pyros.rst

     There must be a key (``str``) called 'rho', which maps to a non-negative value, where '1+rho' defines a bound for the ratio of the objective that any scenario may exhibit compared to the nominal objective.

-PyROS UncertaintySets
+PyROS Uncertainty Sets
 -----------------------------
-PyROS contains pre-implemented ``UncertaintySet`` objects for many common uncertainty sets.
+PyROS contains pre-implemented ``UncertaintySet`` specializations for many types of commonly used uncertainty sets.
-Additional capabilities for intersecting multiple PyROS ``UncertaintySets`` and creating custom sets are also provided via the ``IntersectionSet`` and ``UncertaintySet`` classes, respectively.
+Additional capabilities for intersecting multiple PyROS ``UncertaintySet`` objects so as to create custom sets are also provided via the ``IntersectionSet`` class.
+Custom user-specified sets can also be defined via the ``UncertaintySet`` class.

 Mathematical representations of the sets are shown below, followed by the class descriptions.